SaileshBK/koffee/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Docker

+From the root of our project, we can build the docker image:

+`docker build -t koffee-nginx-app .`

+The -t flag tags our image with the name koffee-nginx-app and . tells Docker to use the Dockerfile in current directory.

+Now runnig the docker container:

+`docker run -d -p 8080:80 koffee-nginx-app`

+-d runs the container in detached mode (in the background).
+-p 8080:80 maps port 8080 on your local machine to port 80 inside the container